 Relief International’s objectives are to:

-- Support the education of more than 27,500 marginalized girls.
+- Support the education of more than 59,000 girls of whom 27,500 are consider marginalized.
 Nearly 3,400 particularly vulnerable girls receive a one-year scholarship.

 - Provide a more gender-sensitive environment for learning in primary and secondary schools, including the training of more female teachers

 - Routinely monitor gender equality with the Ministries of Education

 - Involve Somali mothers and girls in education policy, monitoring and budgeting

 - Build schools with water points, latrines and additional classrooms